leocaseiro/512tasks/README.md

-# Ngx512tasks
+# 512tasks

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:3512/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+This app uses with [@ngrx/schematics](https://github.com/ngrx/platform/blob/master/docs/schematics/README.md) for scaffolding

 ## Build